ItsAshn/Prometheus/ENV_VARIABLES.md

 CONTAINER_NAME=prometheus
 ```

-- **Required for auto-restart after updates**
-- Name of your Docker container
+- **Optional** - Name of your Docker container
-- Used by the update system to restart the container
+- Used by the update system to restart the container after updates
 - Default: `prometheus`
+- Only needed if your container has a different name

+### GitHub Repository (Hardcoded)

+The update system automatically pulls from the official repository:

+- **Owner:** `ItsAshn`
+- **Repo:** `Prometheus`

+**No environment variables needed!** All installations pull updates from the same source repository, regardless of where they're hosted.

 ## Complete Example (.env.production)